 15. RACE-DAY INFORMATION:

+Saturday Night entertainment Brilliant Duo Terry & Jay.
 The organisers will try to run the programme as published however reserve the right to bring forward, delay or abandon event sessions to suit the conditions.
 Practice for all classes will start at 09.00 am.

 16. ONBOARD CAMERAS: